 You can be the greatest personal trainer in the world but without clients, you will struggle.
 That’s a fact.

 Hello ladies and gents!

 Coach Tyler here to give you the lowdown on a pretty important subject.

-And that’s the subject of clients and the best way to go about securing them for your business.
+And that’s the subject of clients and the best way to secure them for your business.
 I have put a lot of research time into this and also will be speaking from my past experiences and I believe I have written a pretty comprehensive blog post on the subject.

-So I want you to take your time, have a read through and look at the concepts that I will be going over.
+So I want you to take your time, read thoroughly, and look at the concepts I will cover.
 This piece will be split into two main concepts.

 - How to secure clients at the gym

 Of course, the traditional way of personal training is in the gym.
 But thanks to the internet and smartphones, the number of personal trainers taking their work online has exploded over the last couple of years.
 And it’s certainly something you could look into if you haven’t before.